Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 You've got people wearing masks in the ocean.

-I mean, I remember there was a video of a guy biking along some country lane in England fairly fast and some woman screams at him as he goes by.
+I mean, I remember there was a video of a guy biking along some country lane in England fairly fast, and some woman screams at him as he goes by, not social distancing.

-Was it like a year, a year and a bit, a little less than a year?
+Was it like a year, year and a bit?

 Okay, right.

-But the public school thing where, where, you know, obviously I wasn't against public school when I was in it as a kid.
+But the public school thing, where you know, obviously, I wasn't against public school when I was in it as a kid.

-I viewed it as my, as my means of getting ready to be like a professional, a high power professional person.
+Um, I viewed it as my as my means of getting ready to be like a professional, a high-powered professional person.

-But when my mom was died, I just felt this immense, like, social emptiness, like there's no love there.
+But when my mom died, I just felt this immense like social emptiness.

-There's no, like, richness of human experience where, you know, you know, people care about you in an intimate way, where you experience that every day.
+Like, there's no love there, there's no like richness of human experience where you know, you know, people care about you in an intimate way where you experience that every day.

-It was, it was so deartening that suddenly I couldn't even tolerate it.
+It was so disheartening that suddenly I couldn't even tolerate it.

 It's my junior year.